Regret-Optimal Q-Learning with Low Cost for Single-Agent and Federated Reinforcement Learning: Graphical Illustrations and Notation Tables

+In this subsection, we present some graphical illustrations of our FRL framework and round-based design. \Cref{fig:broad} presents the central server's initialization phase, where the central server broadcast key parameters to all agents at the start of each training round.

+The following \Cref{fig:send} illustrates the agent-to-server data transmission phase.
+After exploration terminates in round $k$ (when condition \eqref{rough_num_ep} is met), each agent transmits the rewards and some local summary statistics to the central server.

+The following \Cref{fig:round} explains our round-based design for infrequent policy and value function estimate updates.
+Unlike conventional per-episode updates, our algorithms accumulate trajectory data across multiple episodes within each round, updating both the value function estimates and policy only at the end of each round.

-\section{Notation Tables}
+\subsection{Notation Tables}

-In this section, we provide notational reference tables to enhance comprehension of our algorithms.
 In this subsection, we provide two notation tables of FedQ-EarlySettled-LowCost to enhance the readability of the paper.
 One of the table consists of global variables utilized for central server aggregation, while the other table presents local variables employed for agent local training.